BaoVo1126/ai-agent-hybrid-rag/README.md

 **A framework-agnostic AI agent that answers questions from any document you give it — with a built-in benchmark comparing three different reasoning strategies.**

 Drop a PDF, `.txt`, or `.md` file into `data/`, pick a strategy (ReAct / native function-calling / plan-and-execute), and ask questions through a CLI, a web UI, or the FastAPI backend directly.
-Runs fully offline in mock mode with zero setup, or against a real, free, locally-hosted model via [Ollama](https://ollama.com) by setting one environment variable — no API key, no cloud account, nothing to pay for.
+Runs fully offline in mock mode with zero setup, or against a real, free, locally-hosted model via [Ollama](https://ollama.com) by setting one environment variable.

 ![status](https://img.shields.io/badge/tests-31%20passing-brightgreen) ![python](https://img.shields.io/badge/python-3.11%2B-blue) ![mode](https://img.shields.io/badge/offline--first-yes-informational) ![cost](https://img.shields.io/badge/real--mode-free%20(Ollama)-success)

 ---

 ## Why this project exists

-This is a learning project built on the way to becoming an AI Engineer, focused specifically on **agents**: the piece that sits on top of retrieval (see the companion project [`rag-from-scratch`](../rag-from-scratch)) and turns "search + generate" into "reason, decide, act, and check your own work."

 The goal wasn't to pick *one* agent architecture and ship it — it was to build **one tool registry that three different reasoning strategies can share**, then measure the trade-off between them instead of just asserting it.
 That comparison is the centerpiece of this repo (`results/benchmark.md`), and it's meant to be re-run, re-argued with, and extended.

 ## What's actually in the box